lark-parser/lark/README.md

 **Who is it for?**

    - **Beginners**: Lark is very friendly for experimentation.
 It can parse any grammar you throw at it, no matter how complicated or ambiguous, and do so efficiently.
-It also constructs an annotated parse-tree for you, using only the grammar and an input, and it gives you convienient and flexible tools to process that parse-tree.
+It also constructs an annotated parse-tree for you, using only the grammar and an input, and it gives you convenient and flexible tools to process that parse-tree.

    - **Experts**: Lark implements both Earley(SPPF) and LALR(1), and several different lexers, so you can trade-off power and speed, according to your requirements.
 It also provides a variety of sophisticated features and utilities.